cgoettel/bible/README.md

 #Style guide
 This style guide is a work in progress.
 It's an effort to make sure there is consistency throughout this work.

+##Appendices
+Don't use more than &frac12;&ndash;&frac34;&nbsp;page for a single footnotes, because there should be more information readily accessible to the reader than otherwise.
+Anything longer than that limit should be placed in an appendix and referenced.
+However, if the information needs to be said in more than one place, add it to an appendix instead of having every other place refer to that verse.

 ##Footnote formatting
 The `\footnote` command should never be used.
 There is a specific footnote marking for every season.
 If, for some reason, there is not, add it.

+Footnotes should always come after punctuation, including periods, commas, colons, semi-colons, and quotes, both single and double.

 ###Alternate and literal readings, explanations, and editorial notes
 Match the punctuation and capitalization of the verse to give context.
 For example: